solhuebner/lcards/doc/architecture/subsystems/validation-system.md

 ## Overview

-The LCARdS validation system uses a **dual validation architecture** to provide comprehensive configuration validation:
+The LCARdS validation system uses **CoreValidationService** as the single source of truth for all configuration validation, accessed via `lcardsCore.validationService`.

-1. **CoreValidationService** (`lcardsCore.validationService`) - A core singleton that validates individual overlays, cards, tokens, and datasources.
-Available to ALL LCARdS cards (MSD, SimpleCards, etc.).

-2. **validateMerged** (`src/msd/validation/validateMerged.js`) - MSD-specific function that validates the overall MSD configuration structure (anchors, rules, profiles, duplicate IDs, routing).

 ### Key Features

 - 🌐 **Core Singleton Architecture** - Single validation service shared by all LCARdS cards via `lcardsCore.validationService`
-- **Universal Availability** - Token validation and datasource validation available for ALL cards (not just MSD)
+- **Universal Availability** - Token validation and datasource validation available for ALL cards (MSD, SimpleCards, etc.)
-- **Schema-based validation** - Overlay types have declarative schemas in core
+- **Schema-based validation** - Card types and overlay types have declarative schemas
 - **Token-aware** - Resolves design tokens from singleton ThemeManager before validation
 - **Enhanced properties** - Supports complex object formats (font_size objects, marker objects, etc.)
-- **MSD Structure Validation** - Dedicated structure validation for MSD configs via validateMerged
+- **Unified through CoreConfigManager** - All cards use CoreConfigManager for config processing and validation
 - **Extensible** - Easy to add new overlay types and validators
 - **Developer-friendly** - Rich error messages with suggestions and examples